menu

 Occupations and Workforce

-Rotan is a blue-collar town, with 43.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Rotan is generally considered to be a blue-collar town.
+43.28% of the Rotan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rotan is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Rotan who work in teaching (14.59%), office and administrative support (11.80%), and farm management occupations (10.66%).

 Setting & Lifestyle